 Corridor Plan Adopted

 After months of considering input from the community, the city is excited to share the adopted Corridor Plan for the Grant Avenue Parkway.
 The Plan was presented to the Planning and Zoning Commission on March 11, 2021 and to City Council on March 22, 2021, at which time a resolution was approved accepting the plan.
-Next steps in the planning process include the development of overlay zoning regulations and implementation through rezoning of properties identified in the Corridor Plan.

 More than just a street project